EtchedPixels/FUZIX/README.md

 * Can run in 64K of RAM (32K kernel/32K user).
 FUZIX would need
 	banked ROM or similar to pull this off.
 If you have banked ROM then our kernel footprint in RAM is about 8K plus userspace plus any framebuffers and similar overhead.
+On a 6809 it's just about possible to run in a straight 64K

 What do the UZI branches have that FUZIX has not yet integrated
 ===============================================================